feimos32/Crystal/README.md

 >
 > **VTK** version (equal to or greater than) 7.0
 > https://vtk.org/
+> VTK now is only used for load mhd file volume data

 ## Corresponding CMake path that needs to be modified (in CMakeLists.txt)